Generics

 src/contract.rs

-to the CodeId
+While creating the CodeId

 Perfect!
 We have learned how to create generic contracts and interfaces.
 Good luck applying this knowledge to your projects!